An existence result for anisotropic quasilinear problems: Introduction

-Condition $f(0)\leq 0$ in {\it (f2)} is called the semipositone condition and it implies that $u=0$ is a supersolution to \eqref{DEGQUASILINEAR}.
+Condition $f(0)\leq 0$ in {\it (f3)} implies that $u=0$ is a supersolution to \eqref{DEGQUASILINEAR}.
 Under this condition, finding a positive subsolution for \eqref{DEGQUASILINEAR} becomes a subtle matter.
-We refer the reader to \cite{ALICASTROSHIVAJI,AMBROSSARCOYABUFFONI, BRWONCASTROSHIVAJI,HAISHIVAJI, LEESHIVAJIYE} and references therein, for results concerned with semipositone problems in the uniformly elliptic case.
+We refer the reader to \cite{ALICASTROSHIVAJI,AMBROSSARCOYABUFFONI, BRWONCASTROSHIVAJI,HAISHIVAJI, LEESHIVAJIYE} and references therein, for results concerned with {related boundary value} problems in the uniformly elliptic case.

-The authors in \cite{AGUDELODRABEK1} showed the existence of a positive solution of equation \eqref{DEGQUASILINEAR} either in a ball or in $\R^N$, under a similar set of assumptions on $a, b$ and $f$, but assuming in addition the global radial symmetry of the coefficient $a$ and instead of {\it (f2)}, assuming that there exist $K_0, \delta >0$ and $\gamma \in (0,1)$ such that { }
+The authors in \cite{AGUDELODRABEK1} showed the existence of a positive solution of equation \eqref{DEGQUASILINEAR} either in a ball or in $\R^N$, under a similar set of assumptions on $a, b$ and $f$, but assuming in addition the global radial symmetry of the coefficient $a$ and instead of {\it (f3)}, assuming that there exist $K_0, \delta >0$ and $\gamma \in (0,1)$ such that { }

 As remarked in \cite{AGUDELODRABEK1}, our hypotheses do not allow, in general, to obtain either $C^{1}_{loc}-$regularity of weak solutions to \eqref{DEGQUASILINEAR}, see \cite{TOLSKDORF1}, or Hopf's boundary lemma, see \cite{VAZQUEZJL}.
 Instead, regularity of solutions relies on the local H\"{o}lder continuity due to Serrin, see \cite{SERRIN}.
 In particular, {\it global a priori $C^1$-estimates} and therefore the construction of a subsolution of \eqref{DEGQUASILINEAR} is a much more challenging task.
-In our setting, tools from differential geometry help us to overcome this difficulty.
+In {this work}, tools from differential geometry help us overcome this difficulty.